 That means you need a plan that focuses on your ideal customers and a budget you can sustain.
 It also means leaning in to the reality of digital marketing.

 You need a pro website with solid SEO.
 Your marketing should use custom images when possible, and video if your budget supports it.
 Your business also needs a focused presence on social media.

-Harris and Ward specializes in small business digital marketing and site development.
-For more information, contact Harris and Ward today.
+Harris & Ward specializes in small business digital marketing and site development.
+Have a larger project?
+We offer enterprise SEO and marketing services.